CENG501-Projects/CENG501-Fall2024/Alacali/Readme.md

 ## 2.2.
 Our interpretation

   The overall aim of the work is represented thoroughly in the paper.
 However, the basic model that is tried to be improved upon, namely the FL-GAN is not discussed algorithm-wise.
 So it has been decided that to create a better understanding of the idea a more modular approach should be followed.
-In this part, the nuances will be discussed and in the experimental setup part (Part 3) the modularity will be shared.
+In this part, the nuances will be discussed and in the experimental setup part (Part 3), the modularity will be shared.

 1. The Discussion of the Method of FL-GAN
   As discussed in the previous chapters, the aim of studying GANs using the framework of federated learning is to fully utilize the distributed data across different devices for learning purposes.
-Thus, the results obtained from FL-GAN, the legacy framework that is the first study to combine both ideas, are used as a benchmark for the performance comparison of IFL-GAN.
+Thus, the results obtained from FL-GAN are used as a benchmark for the performance comparison of IFL-GAN in the paper.
 As this is going to be the first GAN and Federated Learning implementation of the author of this repository, it is decided that the GAN structure should be studied briefly.
-After that, the iid local dataset division, client model aggregation and global parameter distribution mechanisms is decided to be introduced to the basic model for FL-GAN application.
+After that, the iid local dataset division, client model aggregation and global parameter distribution mechanisms are decided to be introduced to the basic model for FL-GAN application.

 2. Shared Architectural Details
-   In figure 3, the architectural details that are used in the study are shared.
-In detail, the IFL-GAN framework has been tried on three different datasets, namely MNIST, CIFAR10, and SVHN datasets are divided into non-iid groups to simulate local datasets of the users.
-However, according to the data input dimensions, the architectures shared in figure 3 are not consistent.
-For instance, a data from MNIST dataset is a 28x28 grayscale image but the architecture is started with a 1x224 fully connected layer.
-So, the architecture shared in the paper is created as a model but it is decided that to get ahold of the GAN model first, a proven GAN structure is going to be used until the original idea is understood.
+   In figure 3, the architectural details used in the study are shared.
+In detail, the IFL-GAN framework has been tried on three different datasets: MNIST, CIFAR10, and SVHN datasets.
+These are divided into non-iid groups to simulate local datasets of the users.
+However, according to the supposed data input dimensions, the architectures shared in figure 3 are not consistent.
+For instance, a data from MNIST dataset is a 28x28 grayscale image but the discriminator architecture is started with a 1x28 fully connected layer.
+So, it is decided that to get ahold of the GAN model first, a proven GAN structure is going to be used until the original idea is understood.
+Also, in [2], deep convolutional networks are introduced such that fully connected hidden layers are removed for deeper architectures.
+Such models can be trained on edge devices for better performance as well.

    <p align="center">
   <img src="figures/Architectural Details.png" style="width: 70%;"><br>